tadzik/panda/README.md

 ## Installation

 To install Panda along with all its dependencies, simply run the script bootstrap.sh in the root of the panda git repo.
+This requires that a *perl6* binary be in your $PATH.

 This works good in *NIX environment.
 However, some problems exist with installation in Windows environment at the moment.